blooop/ArjanCodesSoftwareDesignerMindset/README.md

 [![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11-blue)](https://www.python.org/downloads/release/python-310/)

-To set up your project, use ctrl+shift+h to relace all instances of "python_template" with your package name.
+To set up your project, use ctrl+shift+h to relace all instances of "arjan_codes_sw_design_mindset" with your package name.

 To update the readme find replace "blooop/ArjanCodesSoftwareDesignerMindset" with your repo username and name.